Python Syntax

 Tuple

 Like lists, tuples are also used to store multiple items in a single variable.
 However, unlike lists, tuples are immutable, meaning that they cannot be changed once created.
-Tuples are created using curly brackets.
+Tuples are created using parentheses.
 A comma is necessary in the creation of a tuple.
 Therefore, to create one item, you have to add a comma after the item, otherwise, Python will not recognize it as a tuple.

 Examples of tuples are: